 d) IFAD: Devex Article: IFAD launches $500M fund to channel climate finance to smallholders By Teresa Welsh, January 25, 2021

 i) Climate Finance Policy Brief Climate Finance in Sub-Saharan Africa by Heinrich Boell Foundation and ODI, www.climatefundsupdate.org

 j) FSD Africa to offer first-of-its-kind climate finance training, Jun 30, 2021

 k) Green Bonds, which are being issued by a growing number of organizations and is a type of financing that is growing very quickly around the world.
-For example, ClimateBonds.net estimates that there will be about $350bn worth of these types of financings this year.
+For example, ClimateBonds.net estimated that there were about $509bn worth of these types of financings in 2021.

 l) IEA: Financing clean energy transitions in emerging and developing economies – Flagship report — June 2021